sreiz1/duckylightswin/README.md

 # duckylights

-This is a project to control a Ducky RGB keyboard from Linux.
+This is a project to control a Ducky RGB keyboard from Linux and Windows.
 It aims to replicate the funcionality of the official Windows-only application, although that goal is still very far away.

 ## Features